NATIONAL AFFAIRS Cardinal Pell's appeal to go to High Court

 The trials of Cardinal Pell raise real doubts about the legal system in Victoria, given the fact that Cardinal Pell was convicted on the evidence of a single complainant, whose testimony was contested at every point, and contradicted by other witnesses.

-He claimed that he and another chorister were sexually assaulted in St Patrick’s Cathedral after Sunday Solemn Mass in 1996.
-The other boy died in 2014 of a heroin overdose.
+He claimed that he and another chorister were sexually assaulted in St Patrick’s Cathedral after Sunday Solemn Mass in December 1996.
+The other boy died in 2014 of a heroin overdose, but had previously told his mother, who was desperately trying to find a cause for her son’s drug addiction, that he had not been molested.

 At the trial, there were over 20 witnesses who were also present on the occasion of the alleged assault who not only did not corroborate his testimony but actually contradicted it.